SergeDubovsky/WinHello-Crypto/README.md

 - **Hardware-Backed Security**: Keys are stored in Windows Hello's secure storage
 - **Biometric Authentication**: Each operation requires biometric verification
 - **No Key Storage**: Encryption keys are derived on-demand and cleared from memory
-- **Strong Encryption**: AES-256-CBC with proper padding and random IVs
+- **Strong Encryption**: AES-256-GCM with authenticated encryption and integrity protection
 - **Memory Safety**: Sensitive data is securely cleared from memory after use

 ## Error Handling